 Meg Radunich, CMHC.
 Clinical expertise is specialized in treating anxiety, particularly social anxiety, depression, and grief/loss, and she also has a passion for working with couples.

-Meg Radunich, ACMHC
+Meg Radunich, CMHC

 Therapist